Solemnity of Christmas Day

 Lord, I love You and adore You.
 I thank You for the unfathomable gift of Your divine presence among us.
 I thank You, especially, for the invitation You offer me to join the poor shepherds as they come to adore You.
 May this Christmas celebration be one in which I understand, more deeply, the incredible love You have for all Your children.
 May I know that You came for me, to save me and to invite me to worship.
 May I, this day, enter into that worship and adoration with all the Heavenly Host.
 Jesus, I trust in You.

 He went down with them and came to Nazareth, and was obedient to them; and his mother kept all these things in her heart.
 And Jesus advanced in wisdom and age and favor before God and man.
-Luke 2:51-52 (Year C)
+Luke 2:51–52 (Gospel from Year C)

 On this, the Sunday within the Octave of Christmas, we honor the Holy Family of Jesus, Mary and Joseph.
 In honoring them, we also honor all families, big or small.
 And in honoring all families, we honor the family of God, the Church.
 But most especially, we focus in on the hidden, day-to-day life of the Holy Family of Nazareth.

 What was it like to live day in and day out in the household of St. Joseph?
 What was it like to have Jesus for a son, Mary as a wife and mother, and Joseph as a father and husband?
 Their home would have certainly been a sacred place and a dwelling of true peace and unity.
 But it would have also been so much more.

 The family home of Jesus, Mary and Joseph would have been, in numerous ways, just like any other home.
 They would have related together, talked, had fun, disagreed, worked, eaten, dealt with problems, and encountered everything else that makes up daily family life.